 The basic class introduces the foundation elements of agility.
 Students will learn how to negotiate the various obstacles: The A-frame, the dog walk, the teeter, single and double jumps, tunnels, chutes, the tire jump, the pause table and weave poles.
 Using a variety of fun training techniques, our knowledgeable instructors will tailor training sessions to speed your dog’s understanding of the basic exercises.

 Instructors will advise you when you have mastered the fundamentals of the sport and are ready to advance to the Intermediate class.

 Intermediate Agility Classes

 Students will continue to refine their handling skills including hand signals for the dog.
 The difficulty of the obstacles will gradually increase to competition levels.
 This is a highly rewarding class where you can visibly see your dog learning to watch you and moving with increasing assurance through the agility course.
 Instructors will advise you when you have mastered the fundamentals of the sport and are ready to advance to the Competition Level class.

 Agility techniques are refined and focused.
 Speed will be increased.
 Instructors will work with you on your specific areas of weakness as you prepare to enter and compete in AKC agility shows.

-CTA Agility classes are eight weeks long with a maximum of only ten dogs per class.
+CTA Agility classes are six weeks long with a maximum of eight dogs per class.
 All Agility classes are taught at the Beltsville location in building # 6822.

 The agility facility is also available for rent in half-hour units by advanced students who need more time for practice.
-Please contact Kerry Troxel at k.Kjt@verizon.net to find an available time slot.
+Renters must be a current CTA member.
+Instructors get ½ price rentals.
+Prior approval by your instructor or the agility training director is needed before reserving the agility room.
+We require a 15-minute orientation session prior to renting for anyone who is a new renter or who hasn’t rented in the last 2 years.
+Please contact Maureen Shea at Maureen.firstname.lastname@example.org to find an available time slot.